Chenxr93/Stepwise-Diagnosis-and-Recovery-Prediction-AI-system-for-COVID-19/README.md

 ## Covidet
 * In this folder, Covidet's code and trained models are available.
 * 2 folders which contain test data are also available.
+## SVM
+* In this folder, SVM models with different kernels are available.

 ## Seg
 * In this folder, deeplabv3+ with densenet121 backbone model is available.